 Here’s an example of a link that opens a standard tooltip.
-Check out more tooltips pattern guidelines
+Learn more about tooltip patterns

 Info links with guidance tooltips

 To offer users a bit more help, a link can open a guidance tooltip.
-Check out more info on guidance tooltip patterns
+Learn more about guidance tooltips

 Show more/less links